zhaodong2013062/azure-iot-sdk-c/provisioning_client/devdoc/secure_custom_hsm.md

 mkdir dps
 ```

 **Note: For simplicity we shall assume that the directory is in your home directory.
-This is by no means a requirement please adjust your paths as necessary.
+This is by no means a requirement please adjust your paths, as necessary.

 ## Generating a Certificate

-The Azure IoTHub SDK use x.509 certificates for authentication between the device and the IoThub server.
+The Azure IoTHub SDK use x.509 certificates for authentication between the device and the IoTHub server.
 The Azure SDK accepts x.509 certificates in ECC and RSA formats.
   There are detailed instructions on how to create the Certificate on the [Zymbit website](https://community.zymbit.com/t/openssl-apache-setup-generating-csr/107) using OpenSSL so we won't go into detail here,
- but the general operations goe as follows here:
+ but the general operations go as follows here:

 - Generate a Certificate Signing Request (CSR)